skrinak/recommendationEngine/Lab2 - Introduction to Object2Vec/README.md

     ![SageMaker console](images/sageMaker-console-1.jpg)

-1. Create test event by selecting **Configure test event on the dropdown list next to **Test" button as shown in the following screenshot.
+1. Create test event by selecting "Configure test events" on the dropdown list next to the "Test" button as shown in the following screenshot.

     ![Lambda console3](images/lambda-console-3.jpg)